 Turnkey solutions with PV and energy storage

 Cities are responsible for 70 percent of the global CO2 emissions.
 Therefore, there is a high potential for emissions reduction in improving the energy footprint of urban built environments.
 Since cities are very dynamic and dense ecosystems, they offer numerous options that can be developed to reach the climate targets.
 One promising option is the integration of solar PV coupled with energy storage systems (ESS).

 Cities stand out as responsible for a 70 percent share of global CO2 emissions.
 This is coupled to the fact that urban areas consume more than two-thirds of the world’s energy.
 For these reasons, cities are a primary field of action for reaching the Sustainable Development Goals.
 In Sweden, the target has been fixed to reach zero net emissions by 2045 at the latest.
 As of 2018, the Swedish housing and service sector stood for 39 percent of the national energy consumption and for 58 percent of the total electricity use.
-Moreover, about 90 percent of the consumption within the sector corresponded to houses and locals .
+Moreover, about 90 percent of the consumption within the sector corresponded to houses and other buildings.
 Therefore, in alignment with the global outlook, there is a high potential for emissions reduction in improving the energy footprint of urban built environments.
 Since cities are very dynamic and dense ecosystems, they offer numerous options that can be developed to reach the climate targets.
 One promising option is the integration of solar PV coupled with energy storage systems (ESS).
 There are, however, certain challenges to the swift deployment of this solution.
 Solar PV installations in Sweden have been increasing in recent years.
 However, as of today, PV production only accounts for less than 0.5 percent of the country’s supply mix, and it is far from the target set by 2040.
 The unexploited potential of PV in larger residential buildings is key towards achieving such targets.